 Another go-to colour for feature walls.
 In some lights the blue tones are less visible and can sometimes look like an extremely dark grey, however, the colour is more blue than black.
 This colour can completely revamp a space by adding depth and that WOW-factor!

 "Railings is great for those wanting to make a statement, but don't want to commit to a blue colour scheme.
 Unlike Hague Blue, Railings doesn't bind you to blue hues.
 You can use it with pinks, greens, blues, reds and so many more colours and shades.
-We have Railings in our open plan kitchen." - Lucy, Senior Designer at My Bespoke Room
+We have Railings in our open plan kitchen." - Lucy, Head of Design at My Bespoke Room

 Soft white with a hint of grey